Table of Contents

 Low Oxygen Levels: A Critical Confined Space Hazard

-Organic reactions can draw oxygen from the surrounding atmosphere within a small area.
+Organic reactions can deplete oxygen levels in a confined space.
 Certain soils and oxygen, or groundwater and chalk or limestone, can react to produce carbon dioxide, which replaces oxygen in the atmosphere.
 The formation of rust inside tanks might also result in an oxygen shortage.

 After accessing a cargo hold at Goole Docks in 2014, three crew members perished.

-According to the research, the compartment’s oxygen levels were between 5% and 6% at the compartment deck, likely because of the lumber load.
+According to the research, the oxygen levels in the compartment were between 5% and 6% at the compartment deck, likely due to the lumber load.

 Vapors, Fumes, and Gases: Hazards from Confined Space Environments

-Due to poor ventilation, constrained spaces are particularly susceptible to the build-up of poisonous vapors and gases.
+Due to poor ventilation, confined space hazards include the build-up of toxic vapors and gases.

 For example, deadly gas leaks from polluted land or burst gas pipes can enter the small space.
-Alternatively, they could be produced by tasks like welding, adhesives, or paint fumes.
+Alternatively, they could be produced by tasks such as welding, the use of adhesives, or exposure to paint fumes.

-These gases and vapors can potentially produce a hazardous atmosphere in tight spaces without extraction or ventilation.
+These gases and vapors can potentially create a hazardous atmosphere in confined spaces without proper extraction or ventilation.

 Flooding: Potential Risks of Confined Space Flooding

-And you ought to be concerned about more than simply liquids.
+You should also be concerned about more than just liquids.
 Solids can also overflow small places, such as collapsed trenches, putting anyone inside the trench at risk of becoming trapped or buried.

 Dust

-Dust can accumulate in tight spaces either naturally or because of an activity, such as drilling or grinding.
+Dust can naturally accumulate in confined spaces or result from activities like drilling or grinding.

 Dust accumulation can also raise the risk of a fire or explosion, particularly in areas with poor ventilation.